-Katharine Olson Krishna Udayakumar Acknowledgments:
+Andrea Taylor Beth Boyer Krishna Udayakumar Acknowledgments:

-The authors are grateful to the entire COVID GAP team for their input, and particularly thank Katharine Olson for her support in data collection and management, Rianna Cooke for her support in developing and updating the data visualizations, and Melissa Estrada for her design support.
+The authors are grateful to the entire COVID GAP team for their input, and particularly thanks to Katharine Olson for her support in data collection and management, Klay Shannon and Rianna Cooke for their support in developing and updating the data visualizations, and Melissa Estrada for her design support.
 This report and related COVID Global Accountability Platform (COVID GAP) activities are supported by funding from the Bill & Melinda Gates Foundation and The Rockefeller Foundation.
 The content and recommendations in this report is an independent effort by COVID GAP, without approval by any external parties.
 It does not necessarily reflect the viewpoints of funders or any person who contributed to discussions with the COVID GAP team that helped inform this report.